|

 6. Add Roux:

-• Make a roux by melting equal parts of butter and flour in a separate pan.
+• Make a roux by melting equal parts of vegan butter and flour in a separate pan.
 Stir the roux into the soup and let it simmer until the desired thickness is achieved.

 7. Include Pureed Vegetables: